 Basic Human Anatomy BPK 325 (3)

 For students interested in physical education, health science professions and liberal arts.
 Brief discussions on applied anatomy, aging, common dysfunctions and diseases enable students to appreciate the relationship between structure and function.
 Available only through correspondence, this course will not be counted as an upper level optional course for a major in kinesiology.
 Prerequisite: BPK 142 and either BPK 105 (with a grade of C or higher) or BPK 205.
-Students with credit for BPK 324 or BPK 326 may not take this course for further credit.
+Students with credit for BPK 326 may not take this course for further credit.